rblst/rblst/postgresql/passwordcheck/README.md

 # passwordcheck_with_params

-The passwordcheck_with_params module provides a single, global password profile for PostgreSQL.
+The `passwordcheck_with_params` module provides a single, global password profile for PostgreSQL.

-It is built on the [passwordcheck](https://www.postgresql.org/docs/current/passwordcheck.html) module, in which all rules are hard-coded, no parameters can be used.
+It is built on the supplied [passwordcheck](https://www.postgresql.org/docs/current/passwordcheck.html) module, which only offers hard-coded rules, without any parameters.

-This module is called passwordcheck_with_params because it allows some parametrization.
+This module is called `passwordcheck_with_params` because it allows some parametrization.
 It handles certain character classes (lowercase, uppercase, numeric and special characters) separately.
 You can also disallow certain characters.

 To see the list of parameters for this module, you may run: